How To Bet On Horse Racing: A Beginner’s Betting Guide

 Bottom line: Trainers, more than jockeys, are often a determining factor in my handicapping.
 If any trainer in the race has been successful in the long term in the situation they find themselves in today, I want to know about it and most likely bet it at the windows.

-Horse Betting Explained: Click to Find the Answer
+How to Bet On Horse Racing: Click to Find the Answer

 - What are the pros and cons of betting favorites in horse racing?